obdasystems/swaggers/README.md

 # swaggers
-This repository contains the definitiion of the available APIs
+This repository contains the definitions of the available APIs served by MWS.